 About Inchmahome Priory

-Following the Protestant Reformation of 1560, Inchmahome Priory began to fall into decline and ceased being a working monastery.
+However, the priory is better known for the time when a young Mary Queen of Scots sheltered there.
+Following the Protestant Reformation of 1560, Inchmahome Priory fell into decline and ceased being a working monastery.

 Today, Inchmahome Priory’s picturesque ruins are a major tourist attraction.

 Around 1238, a small community of Augustinian canons founded a priory on the largest of 3 islands in the Lake of Menteith in Scotland.
 Their founder and patron was the Earl of Menteith, Walter Comyn, whose residence was located on Inch Talla, a nearby island.
 The Comyns were at the time the most powerful family in Scotland.